m-ld/m-ld-spec/doc/includes/lists.md

   '@id': 's',
   'p': {
     '@id': 'listId',
-    // @type is implicit if 'p': { '@container': '@list' } in context
+    // @type 'http://m-ld.org/rdflseq' is added if not specified
-    // 'http://m-ld.org/rdflseq' by default, or other
     // @list key triggers indexed-object interpretation
     '@list': {
-      // json-rql index uses a data URI
+      // json-rql index uses a data URI or numeric string 'data:,0': 'foo',
-      'data:,0': 'foo',
-      // In Javascript index can be a plain number, but not a plain string
+      // In Javascript index can be a plain number.
-      // ('1' would resolve to a property of the first list item)
+      // Anything else errors.
-      1: 'bar'
+      1: 'bar',
+      // Use of the @item keyword means this value is a slot, not a subject item
+      2: { '@id': 'mySlot', '@item': 'baz' }
     }
   }
 }